 Astro Teller, PhD.
 Head of Google X

-"Singularity University's Executive Program is an opportunity to bring people from every conceivable walk of life with people that share a common aspiration that is to do better, to be better, and to make a positive impact on people’s lives"Register
+"Singularity University's Executive Program is an opportunity to bring people from every conceivable walk of life with people that share a common aspiration that is to do better, to be better, and to make a positive impact on people’s lives"Apply

 —Gavin Newsom, California Lieutenant Governor